omarosman107/portfolio/README.md

 Ramadan/Prayer Web Progressive Web Application: https://medium.com/@omaros/the-need-for-a-modern-and-better-athan-app-72c63f75ff42

+•	Built a modern prayer app for both mobile and desktop users using React, HTML and, CSS, leading to 3.7k+ unique sessions
+•	Maintaining and adding changes over time including optimizations, performance improvements, and UX to enhance the overall experience for each user
+•	Utilized Git when pushing updates to main branch to allow for future collaboration and the ability to see past commit history, or previous versions of code
+•	Improved organizational skills by publishing an article on Medium that highlights features and use-cases for this application to further elaborate on the processes and reasoning of certain choices during creation

 -	PWA that processes a variety of data to display prayer times and is specifically catered for the Islamic month of Ramadan.
 The app utilizes location data and displays a modern timer, along with curated, useful features to benefit users, and is also optimized for mobile and desktop devices.
 I have also written an article on Medium that highlights features and use-cases for this application.
 This was a one of the projects that I converted to react, see the original application, and the current version.
 AthanApp has been maintained for the last few months to ensure stability, along with general improvments and additional features.
 -	https://sensational-seahorse-48907b.netlify.app/